 The 100% waterproof Aquasealz hydrophilic membrane sits between a merino wool interior and a durable exterior that adds touchscreen-friendly grip.
 Breathability is decent and four-way stretch gives a close fit with free movement.

-The North Face Etip Trail Gloves
+The North Face Etip Gloves

-The North Face Etip Trail Gloves
+The North Face Etip Gloves

 The recycled polyester is moisture-wicking, warm and comfy, with serious wind-proofing tech to handle cold blasts.
 A hidden over mitt also provides additional warmth, while a silicon palm ensures grip and touchscreen compatibility means you won’t have to expose your extremities to the elements.